Professional Fire Door Maintenance London | Service for Residential and Commercial Properties

 How Often Should Fire Doors Be Maintained?

 The required frequency depends on the building type, occupancy level and operational usage.
-Higher traffic environments often require more regular maintenance.
+Higher-traffic environments often require more regular maintenance, see our fire door survey page for formal inspection frequency guidance.

 Can Existing Fire Doors Be Repaired Instead of Replaced?

-In many situations, suitable maintenance and remedial works may help restore reliable performance without requiring full replacement.
+In many situations, suitable maintenance and remedial works can restore reliable performance without requiring full replacement.

 Why Are Smoke Seals Important?